- After studying this section, you should be able to:

 A•B means A AND B but A•B means A NAND B

-Fig 2.1.2 also shows how the seven basic logic functions can also be described using a ‘truth table’ to show the relationship between the output (X) and all possible input combinations for inputs A and B, shown as a four value binary count from 00 to 11.
-Each diagram shows the input and output conditions for one of the seven logic functions in its two input form.
+The animations available in Fig.2.1.4 also show how the seven basic logic functions can be described using a ‘truth table’ to show the relationship between the output (X) and all possible input combinations for inputs A and B, shown as a four value binary count from 00 to 11.
+Each animated diagram shows the input and output conditions for one of the seven logic functions in its two input form.
 Some types of gate however, are also available with more (e.g. 3 to 13) inputs.
 For these gates the truth tables would need to be extended to include all possible input conditions.

 Because gates are manufactured in IC form, typically containing two to six gates of the same type, it is often uneconomical to use a complete IC of six gates to perform a particular logic function.
 A better solution may be to use just a single type of gate to perform any of the logic operations required.
 Two types of gate, NAND and NOR are often used to perform the functions of any of the other standard gates, by connecting a number of either of these ‘universal’ gates in a combinational circuit.
 Although it may not seem efficient to use several universal gates to perform the function of a single gate, if there are a number of unused gates in one or more NAND and NOR ICs, these can be used to perform other functions such as AND or OR rather than using extra ICs to perform that function.
 This technique is especially useful in the design of complex ICs where whole circuits within the IC can be fabricated using a single type of gate.